St Ursula’s School

 History is a window to the world.
 The History curriculum at St Ursula’s is designed by subject experts to provide a comprehensive and rigorous intellectual journey building students’ cultural capital and their curiosity about the world.
 It builds an awareness of the world beyond the students’ frame of reference, providing an understanding new viewpoints and cultural contexts.
 We believe that an examination of other cultures and timeframes helps children to fully understand our own country’s history and the present by setting it in context.

-Through the topics studied girls will be given key opportunities to build their understanding and skills to support understanding and further study in the subject these include:
+Through the topics studied students will be given key opportunities to build their understanding and skills.
+These include:

-- Understanding the methods of historical enquiry, including how evidence is used rigorously to make historical claims, and discern how and why contrasting arguments and interpretations of the past have been constructed.
+- Understanding the methods of historical enquiry, including how evidence is used rigorously to make historical claims, and discerning how and why contrasting arguments and interpretations of the past have been constructed.

-- To gain a historical perspective by placing their knowledge into different contexts to understanding the connections between local, regional, national and international history.
+- To formulate historical perspectives by placing their knowledge into different contexts in order to understand the connections between local, regional, national and international history.

 Our aim is to encourage student interest in History by teaching a wide ranging curriculum with many opportunities for students to both develop and express opinions.
 The curriculum provides students of differing ability, need and talent access to an appropriately broad and rich body of knowledge and skills.
 Our History curriculum is designed to be appropriately ambitious for all our students, from the highest attaining to those who require special consideration, whether that be SEND or a disadvantaged context.

 As subject experts we recognise the contribution that History makes to developing students’ literacy.
 We promote disciplinary literacy so that students can read and speak as a History expert would.
 Schemes of learning set out tier 3 subject vocabulary which is developed through students’ reading of academic text.